 These may be good ideas for some people, and even if they worked perfectly fine, they’d break with our most important concept: one app = one file.
 AppImages are so simple to understand because every application is a single file.
 There’s no complexity in this approach, even grandma could understand it.
 And after all, disk space is cheap nowadays, right?

 If you prefer this approach or absolutely need it, please check out alternative approaches.
 AppImage will never implement such a feature.

 The author of an AppImage needs to decide for which target systems (Linux distributions) they want to offer the AppImage.
 Then, the author needs to bundle any dependencies that cannot reasonably be assumed to come with every target system (Linux distributions) in its default installation in a recent enough version.

-To be able to run on any Linux distribution, an AppImage should bundle all the resources it needs during the runtime.
+To be able to run on any Linux distribution, an AppImage should bundle all the resources it needs at runtime that cannot be reasonably expected to be “there” in the default installation of all still-supported target syystems (Linux distributions).
 The most common resources are the actual binaries, shared library dependencies, icons and other graphics and of course one or more desktop files for desktop integration.

 Build on old systems, run on newer systems¶

 It is considered best practice to develop and compile the application on the oldest still-supported Linux distribution that we can assume users to still use.
 For example, the oldest still-supported LTS release of Ubuntu is a good choice to develop applications against and build applications on.

 Applications should be built on the oldest possible system, allowing them to run on newer system.
 This allows the exclusion of certain “base libraries”, which can be expected to be present on all major desktop Linux distributions, reducing the overhead of one app = one file.
 These dependencies are mostly shared libraries and involve low level libraries like